RemcoSlijkhuis/EHExtractor/README.md

 	- Follow this up with a single or one-shot run of the "Shared Return Calls" analyzer.
 This analyzer is part of the standard set of analyzers but was found to miss some crucial aspects of the binary when run together with the other analyzers.
 - Select Analysis/Auto Analyze from the menu.
 - Select "EHExtractor" and enabled it if not yet enabled<sup>1</sup>.
-- Adjust the minimum logging level and the location of the output file to your liking.
+- Adjust the minimum logging level, the location of the output file, and whether or not to prefix the output lines with the log level to your liking.
 (See the [options](#options) section for an explanation of the possible values.)
 - Click Analyze.
 The analyzer output will be written to the log file.

 <sup>1</sup><span style="font-size:0.75em;"> If the opened binary is not an x86 MSVC-compiled binary, the analyzer will not be listed.</span>

 #### Script
-- Adjust the minimum logging level and the location of the output file in the script file in Eclipse to your liking<sup>2</sup>.
+- Adjust the minimum logging level, the location of the output file, and  whether or not to prefix the output lines with the log level in the script file in Eclipse to your liking<sup>2</sup>.
 (See the [options](#options) section for an explanation of the possible values.)
 - Open the Ghidra Module Project in Eclipse and go to the ghidra_scripts folder.
 - Select EHExtractor.java and then "Run As Ghidra"; this will start up Ghidra and do the necessary setup to connect the project to Ghidra.
 - Select the binary you wish to analyze.
 Ghidra will now open completely